 Traditional medicine recipes with horse chestnut

-It is not difficult to make your own means based on plant raw materials - it is enough to strictly observe the established proportions, and also use a high-quality, correctly assembled and prepared base.
+It is not difficult to make your own products based on plant raw materials - it is enough to strictly follow the established proportions, and also use a high-quality, correctly assembled and prepared base.

 Tinctures

-With different etiology of venous problems, you need to pour about 50 g of flowers into a clean glass container, and then pour half a liter of vodka.
+For different etiologies of venous problems, you need to pour about 50 g of flowers into a clean glass container, then pour in half a liter of vodka.
 The tincture is infused for a couple of weeks, but the liquid needs to be shaken periodically.
 After two weeks, the resulting tincture is carefully filtered.
-It is required to take such a drug daily, thirty drops before meals.
-The standard course of treatment is four weeks, after which it is necessary to take a break.
+This medicine must be taken daily, thirty drops before meals.
+The standard course of treatment is four weeks, after which it is necessary to take a mandatory break.

 Decoctions and infusions

-These types of medicines are most in demand for external use.
-For preparation, foliage, flowers, as well as crushed fruits are suitable.
+Such types medicines most in demand for external use.
+Foliage, flowers, and crushed fruits are suitable for preparation.
 Half of an ordinary enamel bucket is filled with plant mass, after which boiling water is poured into the container.
-Under the lid, such a healing solution should be infused for about twelve hours, after which filtering is carried out.
-Infusion and decoction are excellent not only for lotions and irrigation, but are also widely used as a highly effective phyto bath.
+Under the cover like this healing solution should infuse for about twelve hours, after which it is filtered.
+Infusion and decoction are perfect not only for lotions and irrigations, but are also widely used as a highly effective herbal bath.

-Who would have thought that a luxurious tree with wedge-shaped leaves and a delicate candle-like color is a valuable material with unique medicinal properties?
-It is possible to prepare decoctions, tinctures, special oils from it that can help cope with your illness.
-Chestnut contains venotonic, vaso-strengthening, anti-inflammatory, antioxidant properties.
+Who would have thought that a luxurious tree with wedge-shaped leaves and a delicate candle-shaped color is a valuable material with unique medicinal properties?
+It is possible to prepare decoctions, tinctures, and special oils from it that can help cope with your illness.
+Chestnut contains venotonic, vascular-strengthening, anti-inflammatory, and antioxidant properties.
 The healing properties of horse chestnut are widely used in official medicine.
-Before using chestnut, you should consult a doctor, as there is a high likelihood of various kinds of side effects.
+Before using chestnut, you should consult a doctor, as there is a high probability of various types of side effects.

 Horse chestnut: healing properties

-Traditional physicians use for their medicinal drugs spicy chestnut flowers, seeds, bark and leaves...
-Flowers and leaves, as a rule, are harvested in late spring, May: they are carefully cut and dried in their natural environment, hiding from direct sunlight.
+Traditional physicians use for their medicinal potions spicy flowers, seeds, bark and leaves of chestnut.
+Flowers and leaves are usually collected in late spring, May: carefully cut and dried in natural environment, hiding from direct sunlight.

-Seeds are harvested in the fall, they are laid in a loose layer and dried for three weeks.
-The bark is taken in May, it is removed after cutting the trees, cut into pieces, dried under a canopy or in rooms with good ventilation.
+Seeds begin to be harvested in the fall; they are laid in a loose layer and dried for three weeks.
+The bark is processed in May; it is removed after pruning the trees, cut into pieces, and dried under a canopy or in rooms with good ventilation.

-Chestnut fruits are found under trees in autumn, shaken off, plucked.
+Chestnut fruits are found under trees in the fall, shaken off, and picked.

-All components are necessary protect from dampness, store no more than a year...
-It is advisable to select all the components outside the city, because the trees absorb the toxic smoke of the environment.
+All components needed protect from dampness, store for no more than a year.
+It is advisable to select all components outside the city, because trees absorb toxic smoke from the environment.

 Horse chestnut provides a fairly wide range of treatment options.
-The medicinal components of the tree can improve the condition of external wounds, eliminate diseases of the internal organs.
+The healing components of the tree can improve the condition of external wounds and eliminate diseases of internal organs.

 The main medicinal properties of the plant are as follows:

-In addition, the constituent components of the plant are capable of eliminate the likelihood of blood clots, reduce the growth of tumors, help in the fight against varicose veins and many other diseases.
+In addition, the constituent components of the plant are capable of eliminate the possibility of blood clots, reduce the growth of tumors, help in the fight against varicose veins and many other diseases.

-However, one should not idealize the magical properties of chestnut components, it has a number of contraindications, some of its elements may not contribute to treatment, but cause harm to the patient.
+However, one should not idealize magical properties components of chestnut, it has a number of contraindications; some of its elements may not contribute to treatment, but may cause harm to the patient.

-Experts point out that it is undesirable to use medicinal horse chestnut as a medicine. with hemophilia, constipation, irregular menstrual cycle, gastritis, ulcers, low blood pressure.
+Experts point out that it is undesirable to use medicinal horse chestnut as a medicine. for hemophilia, constipation, impaired menstrual cycle, gastritis, ulcers, low blood pressure.

-Horse chestnut, medicinal properties and contraindications are a fairly relevant topic in pharmaceutical circles.
-Medicines based on horse chestnut are capable of provoke nausea and heartburn, therefore, it is better not to take risks and take such medications only after a visit to the doctor.
+Horse chestnut, medicinal properties and contraindications - enough actual topic in pharmaceutical circles.
+Medicines based on horse chestnut can cause nausea and heartburn, so it’s better not to take risks and take such medications only after a visit to the doctor.

-Regarding the benefits of the plant, its particular advantage lies in the healing structure of the leaves, which contain a huge amount of active elements.
-Various decoctions and infusions from the leaves are popular among doctors and healers as a hemostatic and anti-burn panacea.
-Fresh teas are especially useful for varicose veins and problems with the cardiovascular system.
-The fruits and bark are capable of helping to heal the gastrointestinal tract.
-It is better to eliminate skin inflammation with a medicinal decoction from the fruit of the tree.
+Regarding the benefits of the plant, its special advantage lies in the healing structure of the leaves, which contain a huge amount of active elements.
+Various decoctions and infusions of the leaves are popular among doctors and healers as a hemostatic and anti-burn panacea.
+Fresh decoctions are especially useful for varicose veins and problems with cardiovascular system.
+Fruits and bark can promote healing gastrointestinal tract.
+It is better to eliminate skin inflammation medicinal decoction from the fruits of the tree.

-But you should always be careful and be on the lookout.
-Harm from chestnuts, unfortunately, can show up with excessive use and initially it manifests itself in the form of constipation or diarrhea.
-Some patients have an allergic reaction due to excessive consumption of medicinal products based on chestnuts.
+But you should always exercise caution and be alert.
+Harm from chestnuts, unfortunately, can be detected with excessive use and initially it manifests itself in the form of constipation or diarrhea.
+Some patients experience an allergic reaction due to excessive consumption of chestnut-based medicinal products.

-It is necessary to study the plant variety before eating it.
-For example, horse chestnut fruits are inedible, their ingestion can lead to severe vomiting, cases of serious poisoning are known.
+It is necessary to study the plant variety before consuming it.
+Eg, horse chestnut fruits are inedible, their consumption can lead to severe vomiting, and cases of serious poisoning are known.

-However, the plant is melliferous, chestnut honey has a rather peculiar taste, giving off a slight bitterness.
+However, the plant is honey-bearing; chestnut honey has a rather unique taste, giving off a slight bitterness.

-Chestnut honey has a number of positive properties: enhances immunity, improves the resistance of the human body to disease.
-It has a beneficial effect on the nervous system, soothes and stabilizes the activity of the nervous system.
+Chestnut honey has a number of positive properties: strengthens the immune system, improves the human body’s resistance to disease.
+It has a beneficial effect on the nervous system, calms and stabilizes the activity of the nervous system.

-Horse chestnut: medicinal properties, the use of tinctures, photo
+Horse chestnut: medicinal properties, use of tinctures, photo

-Not only herbal healers, but also representatives of traditional medicine use the horse chestnut to treat patients.
-Due to the insignificant toxicity, the pharmacological properties of the components of the tree have a positive effect on the human body, improve overall well-being, remove inflammation and edema.
+Not only herbal healers, but also representatives of traditional medicine use horse chestnut to treat patients.
+Due to its low toxicity, pharmacological properties tree components have a positive effect on the human body, improve general health, remove inflammation and swelling.

-Especially popular are the tinctures of flowers and chestnut fruits:
+Particularly popular are tinctures made from flowers and chestnut fruits:

-Horse nut is characterized by a fairly wide range of applications in medicine.
-Its benefits are almost invaluable in the treatment of varicose veins and rheumatism, bowel problems and in the presence of hemorrhoids.
-Infusions are used for diseases of the respiratory tract, to prevent thrombosis, in addition, it is an effective diuretic.
+Horse nut has a fairly wide range of medicinal uses.
+Its benefits are almost priceless in the treatment of varicose veins and rheumatism, intestinal problems and in the presence of hemorrhoids.
+Infusions are used for respiratory diseases, to prevent thrombosis, in addition, it is an effective diuretic.
 The fruits have a beneficial effect on the cardiovascular and nervous system.

-You can even create a massage mat from the fruit.
+You can even create a massage mat from the fruits.
 To create such a unit, you need a pillowcase or cover made of reliable material; it is better to sew the fabric in several rows to create sections that should be filled with chestnuts.
-These "compartments" are necessary so that the fruits do not merge into one big lump.
-Walking on such a rug with bare feet is a huge benefit for sore joints.
-In addition, sometimes you can simply touch a few fruits in your hand, thus relieving tension and relaxing the joints.
+These “compartments” are necessary to prevent the fruits from merging into one big lump.
+Walking on such a rug with bare feet - great benefit for sore joints.
+In addition, sometimes you can simply move a few fruits in your hand, thus relieving tension and relaxing your joints.

-Talented specialists from Japan argue that it is useful for people with bronchitis or tuberculosis to wear special vests with chestnuts sewn into them.
+Talented specialists from Japan claim that it is useful for people suffering from bronchitis or tuberculosis to wear special vests with chestnuts sewn into them.

-Even the spiky chestnut peel has a number of useful functions.
+Even the prickly peel of the chestnut has a number of useful functions.
 A decoction of the amniotic membrane plays the role of an enema for inflammation of the prostate gland.
-To create such a potion, boil 1⁄2 liter of water, cook for about 20 minutes in a water bath over low heat.
-Then the product must be cooled and filtered.
+To create such a potion, boil 1⁄2 liters of water and cook for about 20 minutes in a water bath over low heat.
+Then the product needs to be cooled and filtered.

 Chestnut and its peel to increase potency

-In medical circles, the well-known fact is the benefits of chestnuts, namely, their contribution to the fight against male potency problems.
-The life-giving elements of the fetus not only enhance vitality, improve blood circulation, but also appear to be an indispensable attribute in the fight against diseases of the prostate gland.
-Chestnut is recommended for the stronger sex as a harmless medicine to stimulate potency, sexual desire.
+In medical circles, it is a well-known fact that chestnuts are beneficial, namely their contribution to the fight against problems of male potency.
+The life-giving elements of the fetus not only enhance vitality, improve blood circulation, but also seem to be an indispensable attribute in the fight against prostate diseases.
+Chestnut is recommended for representatives of the stronger sex as a non-hazardous medicine for stimulating potency and sexual desire.

-In folk medicine, in herbal medicine, horse chestnut occupies not the least place, the medicinal properties and contraindications of which have become the subject of this material.
-About why this plant can be considered the enemy of varicose veins, about what kind of cream for weight loss can be made from horse chestnut, about the benefits of a decoction of the product for menopause, read on.
+In folk medicine and herbal medicine, horse chestnut occupies a significant place, the medicinal properties and contraindications of which became the subject of consideration of this material.
+Read on to find out why this plant can be considered an enemy of varicose veins, what kind of weight loss cream can be made from horse chestnut, and the benefits of a decoction of the product during menopause.

-Children make autumn handicrafts from dark "nuts" of chestnut, and trees with wide "palms" of leaves decorate squares and parks.
-With all this romantic description, the horse chestnut is also a plant with medicinal properties.
+Children make autumn crafts from the dark “nuts” of the chestnut tree, and trees with wide palms of leaves decorate public gardens and parks.
+With all this romantic description, horse chestnut is also a plant with healing properties.

-Alternative names for horse chestnut are stomach, esculus.
-This is the name of a deciduous tree belonging to the Sapindov family.
-The Balkan Mountains are considered his homeland.
-Today, chestnut is easy to find in Russia and neighboring countries, it is easy to find it in many other countries with a temperate climate.
+Alternative names for horse chestnut are acorn, aesculus.
+This is the name given to a deciduous tree belonging to the Sapindov family.
+The Balkan Mountains are considered its homeland.
+Today, chestnut is easy to find in Russia and its neighboring countries, and it is not difficult to find it in many other countries with temperate climates.

-Alcohol, starch and high quality oil are extracted from chestnut seeds.
+Alcohol, starch, and high-quality oil are extracted from chestnut seeds.
 Flowers, bark and seeds are used for medicinal purposes.
 A common question is whether horse chestnut is edible.
-No, the species of chestnuts are accepted for food, which are reckoned to the Bukovy family.
+No, the species of chestnuts that are included in the Beech family are eaten.
 These species grow in warm regions and their roasted fruits are comparable to our roasted seeds.
-The main external difference is foliage: in edible species, the leaves grow not in fives, but one after another.
+The main external difference is the foliage: in edible species, the leaves do not grow in digits, but one after the other.

-Trees can grow up to 30 m, in girth - up to 1 m.
-Flowers are bell-shaped, white with spotting.
+The trees can grow up to 30 m, with a girth of up to 1 m.
+The flowers are bell-shaped, white with spotting.
 The tree blooms at the junction of the spring and summer seasons.
-In one panicle - 1-5 fruits, they are ripe in late summer, early autumn.
-The fruit of the chestnut is a tricuspid, prickly box with greenish spines.
-The valves of the fruit are opened, and there appears a large seed of expressively brown color, with a light scar.
-If you plant such a seed, then no earlier than 15 years later, the chestnut will begin to bear fruit.
+One panicle contains 1-5 fruits; they reach maturity in late summer and early autumn.
+The fruit of the chestnut is a tricuspid, spiny capsule with greenish spines.
+The valves of the fruit open, and a large seed appears there, expressively Brown, with a light scar.
+If you plant such a seed, then no earlier than 15 years later the chestnut tree will begin to bear fruit.

 Chemical composition